Mercedes E-Class hybrid interior, dashboard & comfort

 With the 2020 mid-life facelift, Mercedes ditched the entry-level SE trim.
-In fact, you can’t buy an E-Class hybrid in Sport spec either.
-The cheapest E 300 e or E 300 de is the AMG Line Edition, which means every PHEV model gets a decent level of standard equipment.
+In fact, you can’t buy an E-Class hybrid in Sport spec, either.
+The cheapest E 300 e or E 300 de is the AMG Line Edition, which means every model gets a decent level of standard equipment.

-Gone are the basic petrol model’s analogue dials; every E-Class variant gets twin 12.3-inch digital screens, with Merc’s MBUX infotainment system, Apple CarPlay and Android Auto.
+Gone are the basic petrol model’s analogue dials; every E-Class variant gets twin 12.3-inch digital screens, with Mercedes' 'MBUX' infotainment system, Apple CarPlay and Android Auto.
 New LED lights also feature, plus heated seats, three-zone climate control and 18-inch wheels.

 Step up to AMG Line, which bizarrely sits above the AMG Line Edition, and you’ll get multibeam LED lights and some different interior trim.
 AMG Line Premium brings a keyless go, plus a 360-degree parking camera and augmented reality sat nav.
 This setup uses the car’s camera to overlay arrows on the car’s sat-nav screen, making it much easier to see which turn to take when navigating tight city streets.

-Top-spec cars get the rather lengthy AMG Line Night Edition Premium Plus badge.
-These command a sizable premium but add desirable extras like a panoramic roof, a Burmester stereo and dark trim inside and out.
+Top-spec cars get the lengthy AMG Line Night Edition Premium Plus badge.
+These command a sizeable premium but add desirable extras like a panoramic roof, a Burmester stereo and dark trim inside and out.

 Infotainment, apps & sat nav

-As mentioned above, the E-Class hybrids get an impressive dual 12.3-inch screen setup, with Merc’s MBUX system and complimentary touchpad giving operation of the various functions, including the satellite navigation, phone connectivity options, voice control and digital radio.
+E-Class hybrids get an impressive dual 12.3-inch screen infotainment setup, with Merc’s MBUX system and complimentary touchpad giving operation of the various functions, including the satellite navigation, phone connectivity options, voice control and digital radio.
 The central infotainment screen is now touch-sensitive, however, and makes operating the standard Apple CarPlay and Android Auto far more straightforward.